 A home care agency thoroughly vets its caregivers.
 This includes undertaking reference and criminal background checks.
-If the primary caregiver needs time off, the home care agency fills-in with another caregiver.
+If the primary caregiver needs time off, the home care agency fills in with another caregiver.

-Through referrals and guidance, referral agencies can provide clients with necessities such as payroll services, auto insurance, worker’s compensation, and even information about the local regulations.
-Clients choose their preferred caregiver but they are also provided the resources they need for tax and legal compliance.
+Through referrals and guidance, referral agencies can provide clients with necessities such as payroll services, auto insurance, worker’s compensation, and even information about local regulations.
+Clients choose their preferred caregiver but are also provided the resources they need for tax and legal compliance.

 Referral agencies are the perfect compromise between being completely on your own and paying the high cost associated with a home care agency.
-If you hire a live-in caregiver through a referral agency, you can expect to pay anywhere from $250 to $350 a day, but this will vary from state to state.
+If you hire a live-in caregiver through a referral agency, you can expect to pay anywhere from $250 to $350 daily, but this will vary from state to state.